crimsonthinker/sbyb/README.md

 # SBYB

-Selfie Because You are Fucking Beautiful
+Selfie Because You are Beautiful